wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 Devant performs rolling updates to ensure zero downtime between deployments and promotions.

-A new build undergoes a health check before traffic is switched to it from the current build.
+A new build undergoes a health check before switching traffic from the current build.

-If you configure the necessary health checks for an integration, it can prevent deploying and promoting unhealthy versions of an integration.
+Configuring the necessary health checks for an integration can prevent the deployment and promotion of unhealthy versions of the integration.